-- Infections — including bacterial, fungal, and viral — can cause symptoms similar to those you get when you're depressed.
+- Infections — including bacterial and fungal — can cause symptoms similar to those you get when you're depressed.
 You get tired, lose your energy, and feel stuck in a bad mood.

 - Physical, sexual, or emotional trauma can cause anxiety, depression, fear, and PTSD.

 Exposure to toxins can cause your brain to stick to survival mode.
 When that happens, your brain detects everything as a threat.
 The limbic system can then overproduce fight or flight hormones.
 (18)